The REAL Pandemic Threat: BioBombers

 The bedrock foundation of survival is individual preparedness and being prepared is not difficult.
 The primary means of protection in a pandemic is sheltering in place.
 But the Web is flooded with all kinds of preparedness and overwhelming advice from doomsday preppers.
 But your Patriot Post team has prepared a one-stop reliable reference page with basic instructions and advice.

 As a resource to communities across the nation, we convened a knowledgeable team of emergency preparedness and response experts in 2012, including federal, state and local emergency management professionals, and specialists from the fields of emergency medicine, urban and wilderness survival, academia, law enforcement and related private sector services.
 They compiled basic individual preparedness recommendations to sustain you and your family during a short-term crisis.
-The result is a Two Step Individual Readiness Plan that enables you to shelter in place in the event of a local, regional or national catastrophic event, including a pandemic.
+Visit The Patriot Post’s Disaster Preparedness Planning page and our Two Step Individual Readiness Plan, and especially its sheltering in place resource page.
+These pages will enable you and your family to prepare in the event of a local, regional or national catastrophic event, including a pandemic.

 The most likely scenario requiring you to shelter in place would be the short-term need to isolate yourself from chemical, biological or radiological contaminants released accidentally or intentionally into the environment.
 (This could require sheltering for 1-7 days.)